ban191613/Kennedy-and-O-Hagan-Framework-for-Model-Calibration/README.md

 pytorch for GP surrogate model

-this project provid a sample two-dims emaple
+this project provid a sample two-dims example

 # referernce: